-The second wave of Coronavirus negatively affected the general health of people, particularly for the patients who were infected.
+The second wave of Coronavirus negatively affected the general health of people, particularly the patients who were infected.
 Even after recovery from the infection, very few are able to get back to their previous health state due to the lazy lifestyle.
 This is where Yoga can truly make things work for you.
-Below are three Yoga asanas that are effective in speedy recovery of your health.
+So, join the best Yoga School in Rishikesh.
+Below are three Yoga helps in healing your health.

 This basic asana has numerous advantages for the body.
 It extends the shoulders and chest, reinforces the back muscles, and improves posture